Paris IAS

 eloise.lehujeur@paris-iea.fr

-Fellows are high-level international researchers.
-FIAS fellowships at the Paris IAS are meant to provide them with outstanding research conditions and unfragmented time to develop an innovative, trans-disciplinary, and field-changing research project of their choice in the social and human sciences, neurosciences, and humanities.
-With Paris being the largest grouping of scientists in Europe, Fellows will be in the midst of this scientific hive, with easy access and opportunities to interact closely with local colleagues and other Fellows.
+FIAS fellowships at the Paris IAS are meant to provide high-level international researchers with outstanding research conditions and unfragmented time to develop an innovative, trans-disciplinary, and field-changing research project of their choice in the social and human sciences, neurosciences, and humanities.
+With Paris being the largest grouping of scientists in Europe, fellows will be in the midst of this scientific hive, with easy access and opportunities to interact closely with local colleagues and other fellows at the IAS.

 Premises and facilities